All Products

 Expected output:

-If the preceding result is returned, the application works properly and the authorization service is deployed.
+If the preceding result is returned, the ext-authz service works properly.
+The desired custom authorization service is deployed successfully.

-2. On the Clusters page, click the name of a cluster and choose Network > Services in the left-side navigation pane.
+2. On the Clusters page, click the name of the cluster that you want to manage and choose Network > Services in the left-side navigation pane.

 3. On the Services page, click ext-authz.